zeuslawyer/vectordb_ondisk_experiments/README.md

+# Quick start

+`pnpm run start:chat`.
+The topics supported are in `./src/chat.js`.
+If updated correctly you can ask from those topics.

-# How to Work The Lance DB Scripts
+# How to Work The Lance DB PipelineScripts

 `./src/index.js` has commented out methods inside `main()`.
 Comment in and out as needed then run `node src/index`